Optional Contest: Scheme Art

 Before submission, please ensure that your entry abides by these guidelines:

-• Entries must not contain tokens that contain more than 50 characters and must be submitted under the correct category (featherweight/heavyweight).
+• Entries must not contain tokens that contain more than 1000 characters long and must be submitted under the correct category (featherweight/heavyweight).

 • Entries must not contain any political content.